-(1) Posting, tweeting, pinning or scooping about your Rhode Island divorce, custody or Family law cause of action.
+- Do not Post, tweet, pin, or scoop about your Rhode Island divorce, custody or Family law case.
 These posts anger Providence Family Court judges who do not see them as helping to resolve the matter.
-Also these posts could be detrimental to the child who may see them online.
-Win your divorce or custody case in the Courtroom and not on Facebook.
+These posts could be detrimental to the child who may view the post online.
+Win your divorce or custody case in the Courtroom, not on Facebook.

-(2) Failure to file a motion to modify child support when you become unemployed or have a decrease in income.
-Child support in Rhode Island only is modified retroactively to the date you file your motion and serve the other litigant with notice of the claim.
+- Do not forget to file a motion to modify child support when you become unemployed or have a decrease in income.
+Child support in Rhode Island can only be modified retroactively to the date you file your motion and serve the other litigant with notice.

-(3) Do not interrupt a judge in Court or dress inappropriately.
+- Do not interrupt a RI Family Court Judge in Court.
+Do not dress inappropriately for a Providence Family Court hearing.
 Providence Family Court is not a beach, gym or nightclub.
 Remember: Perception is reality.

-(4) If you are involved in a contested custody or visitation war, make sure you do not use illegal drugs such as marijuana.
-In a custodial matter, you are always subject to drug testing upon a moment notice.
+- If you are involved in a contested custody or visitation war, make sure you do not use illegal drugs such as marijuana.
+In a custodial matter, you are always subject to drug testing upon a moments notice.

-(6) Never make important rash divorce or family law related decisions to get things over with or when you are angry.
+- Never make important rash divorce related decisions to get things over with when you are angry.

-(7) Never directly or indirectly disparage the other parent when the minor children are present or can hear the communication.
-Never argue or fight with your spouse of the other parent while the children are present.
+- Never directly or indirectly disparage the other parent when the minor children are present or can hear the communication.
+Never argue or fight with your spouse of the other parent while the children are present. website

 “Marriage and divorce are both common experiences.
 In Western cultures, more than 90 percent of people marry by age 50.
 Healthy marriages are good for couples’ mental and physical health.
 They are also good for children; growing up in a happy home protects children from mental, physical, educational and social problems.
 However, about 40 to 50 percent of married couples in the United States divorce.
 The divorce rate for subsequent marriages is even higher.”
 American Psychological Association, Marriage and Divorce http://www.apa.org/topics/divorce/